nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 If you do not have Node.js or you have an old version, download and run the installer.
 Administrative access is required to run the installer.
-After installing Node.js run the two commands again to make sure the installation is correct.

 #### 6.1.1 Set PATH for MacOS